-With digital upheaval rapidly rippling across the world and transforming industries and revolutionising businesses with its power, no sector can afford to get marooned to the sidelines.
+With digital upheaval rapidly rippling across the world, transforming industries, and revolutionizing businesses with its power, no sector can afford to get marooned to the sidelines.
 As every industry engages in designing and developing approaches and methods to remain relevant in a world steered by technology, the banking sector is no exception.

 Thus the government regulations imposed on banks as a result of rising security threats and the compulsion of having to maintain the capital adequacy ratio as per the international regulatory framework guidelines restricts their capacity of keeping pace with the digital advancements.
 This subjects them to competition by the lithe Financial Technology (FinTech) players who are not obligated to preserve the capital adequacy ratio.